Bonifatius94/Chord.Lib/README.md

 Therefore it exposes all of Chord's core functionality asynchronously, facilitating high-performance parallel operations.
 In particular, a Chord.Lib node needs to be given a callback enabling it to exchange messages with other nodes like key lookups or health checks, etc.
-Each of those nodes instances may also be linked to an ASP.NET endpoint controller class providing exactly that message submission.
-This should help integrating the Chord endpoint making it obsolete to re-develop the ASP.NET endpoint controller again and again, but also allows implementing the endpoint individually when needed targeting maximum flexibility and convenience.
+Each of those node instances may also be linked to an ASP.NET endpoint controller class providing exactly that message submission.
+This approach should help integrating the Chord endpoint making it obsolete to re-develop the ASP.NET endpoint controller again and again, but also allowing to implement the endpoint individually when needed targeting maximum flexibility and convenience.

 Those Chord functions are not only provided as a .NET package but also as an entire dockerized container exposing the ASP.NET endpoint.
 This container can then be paired with another